danmilneusw/Extra/How to Setup Python and Pygame.md

 </div>
 <br>

+9. Going back to your command prompt/Anaconda Prompt, ensure you see the name of your environment in brackets on the left to confirm it is activated and paste in the following to install SnakeViz:
+`pip install snakeviz`

-9. Finally, if you're using VS Code (I recommend you do), open or create a Python file and select the option at the bottom right or maybe bottom left on Windows to bring up the options to select a Python interpreter at the top of the screen and select your environment:
+10. Finally, if you're using VS Code (I recommend you do), open or create a Python file and select the option at the bottom right or maybe bottom left on Windows to bring up the options to select a Python interpreter at the top of the screen and select your environment:

 <br>
 <div align="center">